nbarbettini/little-aspnetcore-book/chapters/deploy-the-application/deploy-with-docker.md

 docker run --name aspnetcoretodo_sample --rm -it -p 8080:80 aspnetcoretodo
 ```

 The `-it` flag tells Docker to run the container in interactive mode (outputting to the terminal, as opposed to running in the background).
-When you want to stop the container, press `Control-C`.
+When you want to stop the container, press Control-C.

 Remember the `ASPNETCORE_URLS` variable that told ASP.NET Core to listen on port 80?
-The `-p 8080:80` option tells Docker to map port 8080 on **your** machine to the **container's** port 80.
+The `-p 8080:80` option tells Docker to map port 8080 on *your* machine to the *container's* port 80.
 Open up your browser and navigate to http://localhost:8080 to see the application running in the container!

 ### Set up Nginx